SharikHR/Review/manuscript.md

 ## Pancreatic tumor microenvironment

-In Pancreatic ductal adenocarcinoma (PDA), the major components of the tumor microenvironment are a complex population of fibroblasts forming the bulk of the stroma, vasculature, inflammatory and immune cells @doi:10.1002/jcb.21209.
+In Pancreatic ductal adenocarcinoma (PDAC), the major components of the tumor microenvironment are a complex population of fibroblasts forming the bulk of the stroma, vasculature, inflammatory and immune cells @doi:10.1002/jcb.21209.
-PDA is associated with evolving alterations in the tumor microenvironment, including increasing fibrosis and extracellular matrix deposition (desmoplasia).
+PDAC is associated with evolving alterations in the tumor microenvironment, including increasing fibrosis and extracellular matrix deposition (desmoplasia).
 Increasing desmoplasia accompanies progressive disease and creates intratumoral pressure that compresses the vasculature, resulting in limited blood flow to the tumor and consequent hypoxia and low nutrient delivery @doi:10.1158/2159-8290.CD-15-0671.

 Interactions between the neoplastic and non-neoplastic cells and cellular matrix have been proposed to stimulate the extensive desmoplastic reaction.
 Stroma production is promoted by the activation of multiple cell signalling pathways [@doi:10.1002/ijc.22178; @doi:10.1002/mc.20827] these signalling cascades lead to secretion of structural matrix components including proteoglycans, collagen and fibronectin and the activation of catalytic enzymes such as proteinases.

+PDAC tumours are enriched in collagen where cancer cells form gland-like structures, the main collagen proteins found in human PDAC are collagens I and IV @doi:10.1038/ncomms16031.
+Collectively, had been demostrated PDAC extracellular matrix also represents a nutrient reservoir for tumour cells when other fuels are limited @doi:10.1038/ncomms16031.

+The interstitial matrix-associated collagens I/III, the basement membrane-associated collagen IV and the glycosaminoglycan hyaluronan have been found expressed at high levels in primary tumors and metastatic lesions in pancreatic cancer and are associated with poor survival[@doi:10.1158/1078-0432.CCR-14-1051].
+Likewise, collagen type V is expressed by pancreatic stellate cells in the stroma of pancreatic ductal adenocarcinoma and promotes the malignant phenotype in pancreatic cancer cell lines @doi:10.1016/j.canlet.2014.10.020.
+Likewise, collagen type V is expressed by pancreatic stellate cells in the stroma of pancreatic ductal adenocarcinoma and promotes the malignant phenotype in pancreatic cancer cell lines @doi:10.1016/j.canlet.2014.10.020.
+In contrast, collagen XV a secreted non-fibrillar collagen reduces invasion of pancreatic adenocarcinoma cells therefore hab been proposed as a tumor suppressor in the basement membrane zone [@doi:10.1371/journal.pone.0072250; @doi:10.1089/104454903321908601].

 Matrix metalloproteinases (MMPs) are a family of zinc-dependent endopeptidases, they are involved in degradation of the extracellular matrix .
 MMPs support tissue remodeling and stimulate neovascularization and inflammatory response, both in physiological and in pathological conditions, for example, in tumors @doi:10.1006/cbir.2000.0647.